iq-motion-control/iq-module-communication-doc/docs/tutorials/up12_initial_configuration.rst

 The |motor_name| needs to have the appropriate firmware flashed as well as the appropriate settings applied to be able to use the |propeller_name| to create control torque.
 You can download the pulsing firmware for the |motor_name| here (firmware link).
 To flash the downloaded firmware use the instructions in :ref:`updating_firmware`.

 Once the firmware is flashed connect the motor to IQ Control Center and go to the general tab.
-Use the ‘Import’ button to load the defaults file from here:
+Use the ‘Import’ button to load the defaults file from here (Link to defaults file).
-Link to defaults file

 Use the ‘Set’ button to save the settings from the defaults file onto the |motor_name|.
 This will set all the required settings as well as change the |motor_name|’s baud rate.
 Reboot the |motor_name|.
 Once rebooted, to reconnect to IQ Control Center you must set the baudrate to 921600.